Lucas-Luwa/Automated-Stock-Selector/README.md

 Project Overview:
 This project is split into three parts.
 All parts rely on master spreadsheets and include automatic file naming systems when generating files/folders
 - Part 1: Webscraper using BeautifulSoup to pull information on 6000+ stocks on the NASDAQ and NYSE.
 All the raw data is split apart and added to an excel spreadsheet.
+A recovery system has also been added in the event that a problem occurs during the scraping process.
+This allows users to resume processing at a certain spot.
 - Part 2: This part of the project takes the raw data from part 1 and splits the data into meaningful segments of data.
 - Part 3: This stage performs statistical analysis on the data and eliminates stocks based on a predefined criteria.
 Stocks that make it through this stage are added to the final excel spreadsheet.
 A template is provided for this part of the project for those that are interested in replicating the project.